Amrut182/Rock-Paper-Scissors/README.md

 <h2> Rock paper scissors Game </h2>
-<h4>Making a simple Rock paper scissors game with buttons and scoreboard using only Javascript and HTML.</h4>
+<p>Making a simple Rock paper scissors game with buttons and scoreboard using only Javascript and HTML.</p>